 Police arrest convoy protesters at New Zealand’s Parliament

-WELLINGTON, New Zealand (AP) — Police on Thursday began arresting some of the protesters who have been camped out on Parliament’s grounds as a convoy protest against coronavirus mandates entered its third day.
+WELLINGTON, New Zealand (AP) — Police on Thursday arrested dozens of protesters who were camped out on the grounds of New Zealand’s Parliament on the third day of a convoy protest against coronavirus mandates.

 The arrests came after Parliament Speaker Trevor Mallard took the rare step of closing the grounds.